Using the Jimdo Style Editor

 Once you make your changes in the Style Editor, you will be prompted to Undo or Save.
 If you select Save, your style modifications will be applied and you will be brought back to Edit Mode to allow you to again change the words and images on the page.
 Got it?

-Every time you change your template, your styles will be reset to the defaults for the new template you selected.
+Every time you change your template, your styles will be reset to that template's defaults.
 However, if you made changes to a template and return to it later, your modifications will return as well.

-The first time you enter the Style Editor, you will be shown the Template settings options.
-This is displayed by having Style by Element set to the "Off" position.
+The first time you enter the Style Editor, you will see the Template Settings options.
+These are displayed by having Style by Element set to the "Off" position.
 When you make changes to these settings, they will cascade across your entire template.
 Select a color and your font choices for headings and for your body text, and the Style Editor will kickstart the styling process by updating the styles of dozens of elements at once.

-Then overwrite any individual styles that you would like to change
+Then overwrite any individual styles you would like to change

-After applying the Template styles, there will likely be particular things that you would like change.
-You can do this by switching the Style by Element to the "On" position.
-Once you do this, you will see that your mouse's cursor changes to a paint roller icon.
+After applying the Template Styles, there will probably be a few things that you would like to tweak.
+To do this, switch Style by Element to the "On" position.
+Now you'll see that your mouse's cursor changes to a paint roller icon.

-You can exit the Style Editor at any time by clicking the "X" in the upper right hand corner and you can undo your latest changes by clicking on the counter clockwise arrow on the right as well.
+Exit the Style Editor at any time by clicking the "X" in the upper right corner.
+Undo your latest style changes by clicking on the counter clockwise arrow on the right.

 Customize the styles for all parts of your Jimdo website